 Before you can begin the online CRPO application process you must first:

 1. Create a CRPO user account

-2. Pay the fee for the PP&J Module ($60.00 + HST payment details are online at the CRPO)
+2. Pay the fee for the PP&J Module ($62.40 +HST payment details are online at the CRPO)

 *Only after successful completion of the online Jurisprudence module can you begin the online application process to the CRPO.
 Download Study Guide.